Linear function (calculus): Properties

 Such a function is called linear because its graph, the set of all points $(x,f(x))$ in the Cartesian plane, is a line.
 The coefficient a is called the slope of the function and of the line (see below).

 If the slope is $a=0$, this is a constant function $f(x)=b$ defining a horizontal line, which some authors exclude from the class of linear functions.
 With this definition, the degree of a linear polynomial would be exactly one, and its graph would be a line that is neither vertical nor horizontal.
-However, in this article, $a\neq 0$ is required, so constant functions will be considered linear.
+However, in this article, $a\neq 0$ is not required, so constant functions will be considered linear.

 If $b=0$ then the linear function is said to be homogeneous.
 Such function defines a line that passes through the origin of the coordinate system, that is, the point $(x,y)=(0,0)$.
 In advanced mathematics texts, the term linear function often denotes specifically homogeneous linear functions, while the term affine function is used for the general case, which includes $b\neq0$.

 The natural domain of a linear function $f(x)$, the set of allowed input values for x, is the entire set of real numbers, $x\in \mathbb R.$ One can also consider such functions with x in an arbitrary field, taking the coefficients a, b in that field.